lwardlegit/mtgbuild/README.md

 Search by type, color, name, set and/or legality using our advanced search feature

+## Generate Random Hands

+Master the flow of your deck by viewing random hands of 7 cards

 ## Clean UI

 Professional deck building apps shouldn't discourage new players.
 Our simple UX and UI help to keep your mana curve high while your learning curve stays low no matter how complex your deck becomes.